 Enbridge views the security of our facilities as an integral part of our Emergency and Security Management Program.
-As such, we continue to exercise our plans and participate in industry groups such as the American Petroleum Institute and the Canadian Energy Pipeline Association.
-These third-party organizations help us benchmark our progress, allowing us to consistently meet or exceed industry expectations for security.
-Maintaining open communications and close working relationships with local authorities and emergency responders also help our efforts to protect your community.
+As such, we continue to exercise our plans, participate in industry groups such as the American Petroleum Institute and the Canadian Energy Pipeline Association, and maintain open communications and close working relationships with local authorities and emergency responders.